 Religion is one of the least discussed aspects of diversity at work, yet for many people it is a central part of identity.
 Around 62 percent of people in the UK identify with a religion.
 Despite this, new research suggests that many employees feel unable to acknowledge this part of their identity at work.

-Join workplace expert Binna Kandola on Thursday, March 19, as he unpacks the latest data on religion in the workplace.
+Workplace expert Binna Kandola unpacks the latest data on religion in the workplace in the video above.

 In a new survey of employees in the UK who identify with a religion across a range of faith groups including Buddhist, Christian, Hindu, Jewish, Muslim and Sikh participants.
 Several headline findings stand out.